Snickers: Products containing Snickers

-Deep fried chocolate bars (including Snickers and Mars bars) became a specialty in fish and chips shops in Scotland in 1995, it also became popular at American state fairs in the early 2000s.
+Deep fried chocolate bars (including Snickers and Mars bars) became a specialty in fish-and-chip shops in Scotland in 1995, it also became popular at American state fairs in the early 2000s.
 The cooked product contains approximately 450 Cal per bar.

 In 2006, the British Food Commission highlighted celebrity chef Antony Worrall Thompson's "Snickers pie", which contained five Snickers bars among other ingredients, suggesting it was one of the unhealthiest desserts ever; one slice providing "over 1250 Cal from sugar and fat alone", more than half a day's requirement for an average adult.
 The pie had featured on his BBC Saturday programme some two years earlier and the chef described it as an occasional treat only.

 Advertising

 "It's so satisfying"

 In 1980, Snickers (and Marathon) ran ads which featured a variety of everyday people discussing why they like Snickers.
 The ads featured a jingle that said "It's so satisfying" and depicted a hand that would open and close showing a handful of peanuts converting to a Snickers bar.
 "Packed with peanuts, Snickers really satisfies" was shown in the commercials.